Save prep time by peeling and dicing the potatoes while the leeks are cooking in the second step.

 - 3 large leeks (about 3 cups, chopped)

-- 2 Tbsp butter
+- 2 tablespoons butter

-- 2 cups chicken broth (or vegetable broth for vegetarian option)
+- 4 cups chicken broth (or vegetable broth for vegetarian option)

 - 1/4 cup chopped fresh parsley

-Cover the pot and lower the heat to low, cook for 10 minutes until the leeks are softened.
+Cover the pot and reduce the heat to low, cook for 10 minutes until the leeks are softened.
 Check to make sure the leeks are not browning.

 Increase the heat to high to bring to a simmer, then lower the heat to maintain a low simmer, and cook for 20 minutes, until the potatoes are cooked through.

-3 Use and immersion blender or standing blender to blend about half of the soup if you want a chunky soup, or all of it if you would like your soup to be more smooth.
-Add the marjoram, thyme, and parsley, and cook a few minutes more.
-Add a few dashes of Tabasco to taste.
-Add freshly ground pepper and more salt to taste.
-(Potatoes soak up salt, so you may need to add more salt than you expect.)
+4 Purée the soup: Remove and discard the bay leaf and thyme sprig.
+Use an immersion blender or standing blender to blend about half of the soup if you want a chunky soup, or all of it if you would like your soup to be more smooth.